ryanrozanitis/Detection_of_IoT_BotNet_Attacks_Data_Mining/README.md

 # Detection_of_IoT_BotNet_Attacks_Data_Mining
 If you want to play around with this code, by all means go ahead.
-There is only the one python file, however you also need to download the 6 csv files that contain the Ennio doorbell traffic data.
-You need to download only the zips or 7z files, not both.
+As for the python code, you only need to download present.py, however you also need to download the 6 csv files that contain the Ennio doorbell traffic data.
+Choose either the zips or 7z files, not both.
 You may also need to make sure that you have the correct packages for the data manipulation to work properly.
+The other python files are the same file with more comments and other code I attempted to use to get a better result.

 This project was an attempt to learn more about SVM and Data Mining while I took a course of the same name at NJIT.
 I was quite successful in that I obtained a 99.5% correctness rate when attempting to distinguish bening and malign packets traveling through the Ennio Doorbell device using SVM.